humbertoragazzini/splendid-the-pizza-cooking-book/README.md

 * Home:
     - Tested:
         1) Navbar (all links tested).
-            - bug in navbar (possible problem with navbar spacer only in chrome when admin)
+            - bug in navbar (possible problem with navbar spacer only in chrome when resolution go below 1400px width)
         2) All buttons: position, size, all correct.
         3) Carousel working